 Why do you think I went to this conference?
 I went because marriage is the primary earthly relationship in my life.
-Of course our relationship with God is #1, but after that, it is with our spouse who is primary.
+Of course our relationship with God is #1, but after that, it’s our spouse that’s next.
 Go back to the very beginning and you’ll see it.
 God created man and began His relationship with him, but soon after that said “It is not good for man to be alone” (Genesis 2:18).

 So what did God do?
 Create a mommy for him?
 Create a sibling for him?
 Create a golf buddy for him to hang out with on weekends?
 No. God created a wife for him – a helper comparable to him, someone who would be one with him, flesh of his flesh and bone of his bones, one who would complete him and allow him to be what God created him to be.

-It is my belief that the vast majority of us [monks/nuns excluded obviously] have a deep deep desire to have oneness with someone on this earth.
+It is my belief that the vast majority of us - with the exception of those called to a life of celibacy of course - have a deep deep desire to have oneness with someone on this earth.
 God created us with a spiritual void that only He can fill and a relational void that only marriage can fill.

 But an ordinary marriage won’t fill it – only a marriage in accordance with God’s design can fill that desire.